 - Confusion: The lack of stability that’s often associated with alcohol abuse can be hard for children to grasp, causing them to feel unsure about how the parent will act and creating an inconsistent routine.
 “Children do best when they have a predictable, stable environment.
 When you have an alcoholic parent sharing custody, that structure may be missing,” Dr. Stern says.

-In addition to the psychological well-being of children, a parent’s alcohol abuse can also raise a concern about the children’s physical well-being under their custody.
-Board Certified in Family Law, San Antonio Divorce Attorney Charles Hardy says that the primary concern in child custody cases involving alcohol abuse is the children’s well-being.
+In addition to the psychological well-being of children, a parent’s drinking or alcohol abuse can also raise a concern about the children’s physical well-being under their custody.
+Board Certified in Family Law, San Antonio Divorce Attorney Charles Hardy says that the primary concern in child custody court cases involving alcohol abuse is the children’s well-being.

 - Level 2: The Level 2 program provides a set schedule with daily testing seven days a week.
-Complete abstinence is needed for this program, despite a co-parent’s visitation schedule or custody agreement.
+Complete abstinence from alcohol is needed for this program, despite a co-parent’s visitation schedule or custody agreement.
 Level 2 testing times are managed by Soberlink, which sends reminder text messages for scheduled tests and documents missed tests.
-An effective way to prove sobriety and monitor alcohol use, this program typically involves a schedule of three to four tests per day during waking hours.
+An effective way for co-parents to prove sobriety and monitor alcohol use, this program typically involves a schedule of three to four tests per day during waking hours.

 The Parenting Plan

 Parenting plans and custody agreements can be devised to fit each family’s unique situation best.
-For joint or shared child custody situations, which allow children to spend significant time with both parents, standard parenting plans involve time split 50/50 or 60/40 custody.
+For joint or shared child custody situations, which allow children to spend significant time with both parents, standard co-parenting plans involve time split 50/50 or 60/40 custody.
 Alternatively, sole custody allows the children to have one consistent home base with time typically split 70/30 or 80/20 custody.